 Much of her work remains hidden away in private and personal collections.
 The Internet is

-my best hope for reaching out to those institutions, families and individuals that have been able to appreciate and see value in her work.
+my best hope for reaching out to those institutions, families and individuals who appreciate and see value in her work.
 She has fans out there!
 It’s my hope we can exchange information.
 I want to talk to the people she knew, and to those who purchased or inherited her work.
 I’ll trade the back story for a good photograph!
-I hope to catalog as many of her works as I can – and personally visit as many as possible.
+I hope to catalog as many of her works as I can and personally visit as many as possible.
 As I have reached out, all the revelations so far, call me closer to her.
-I crave to be in their/her presence, to see where her paint collected, where her path of media and brush might indicate frustration or elation —tranquility or peace —pain or joy.
-Ground zero is in Iowa, where I suspect the vast majority of her pieces still exist.
+I crave to be in their/her presence, to see where her paint collected, where her path of media and brush might indicate frustration or elation — tranquility or peace — pain or joy.
+Ground zero is in Iowa, where I suspect the vast majority of her pieces exist.
 I have several good leads to pursue!
-Northern California, where she spent her last decade (1970s) teaching about art history and painting is another area to investigate.
+Northern California where she spent her last decade (1970s) teaching about art history and painting is another area to investigate.

 I wish I could pick up the phone and call her.
 That opportunity is long gone.
 But I am beginning to see her diary (one slow page at a time) and her thoughts and communication skills, which landed in strokes on canvas.
 I am having the long overdue conversation with her now and I will listen to her carefully.
 Her gentle presence urges me on.
 I hear her calm, sweet voice in the back of my head, modestly saying, “well, if you must….”